torvalds/linux/Documentation/virt/kvm/api.rst

 :Architectures: x86

 This capability indicates that userspace can load HV_X64_MSR_VP_INDEX msr.
-Its value is used to denote the target vcpu for a SynIC interrupt.
+Its value is used to deanalte the target vcpu for a SynIC interrupt.
 For compatibility, KVM initializes this msr to KVM's internal vcpu index.
 When this capability is absent, userspace can still query this msr's value.